ABOUT THE CREATOR

 AND DOG OBSESSED

-I began my photography career in 2008 capturing family and high school seniors.
-While I enjoyed connecting with the families something was missing.
+I began my photography career in 2008, specializing in family and high school senior photography.
+While I enjoyed connecting with the families, something was missing.

-A decade later I became fascinated with animal photography.
-Mostly dogs, but exotics and other animals as well.
-At this time I recruited my amazing husband who became my dog handler, ack mule, and jack of all trades.
+A decade later, I became fascinated with animal photography.
+Mostly dogs, but also exotics and other animals.
+At this time, I recruited my fantastic husband, who became my dog handler, my mule, and my jack-of-all-trades.

-Using my love for animal imagery we produced a successful calendar fundraiser as well as published 2 (soon to be 3) coffee table books.
+Using my love of animal imagery, we produced a successful calendar fundraiser and published 2 (soon to be 3) coffee table books.

 Giving back to the community is a must in our eyes.
 We’ve raised $17K+ for non-profits and donated countless hours to covering events at no cost.
 We only wish there was enough time to give even more.